WofWca/minimize-webext-i18n-json/README.md

 ## Usage

-Put roughly this in your bundle script:
+Put roughly this in your build script:

 ```js
 const minimizeWebextI18nJson = require('minimize-webext-i18n-json');